 - Use Title Tag Keywords In Your Page Body.
 DeJarnette notes that using the same keywords on your page body as those on your title tag will tell search engines of the relevance of these keywords and how they best define the contents of the page, boosting their value and your page’s ranking.

-Essentially, when writting a title it smart to take a sensible approach to web design & search engine optimisation in order to fully seize on the opportunity this web element presents.
 According to Search Engine Watch, sometimes Google will rewrite your title tag when it finds your existing one unsuitable.
 This new title will be based on various pieces of information, and will more than likely be one you dislike.
-To avoid this, better stop the staring, follow these guidelines and get your title tag at its shortest, sweetest and most content-descriptive best.
+Avoid this by follow the above guidelines and ensure your title tag follows the above best practices for search engine optimisation friendly webpages.

 Call us now on 1800 981 442